-Russian Tea is a trip back in time for me!
+Russian Tea is a warm spiced tea drink that takes me back in time!
 This recipe has that soothing taste of cloves, cinnamon, and nutmeg mixed with the sweet orange taste of Tang.
 Just mix with hot water and sip away!

 Back in the ’70s, Russian Tea made with Tang was all the rage.
 At least it seemed that way to me, a young girl who wondered why my mom never made it.

 This original homemade Russian Tea Recipe is warm, soothing and full of comfort.